 Now Alfonso lies alongside his comrades.
 A heart attack struck him down as he was preparing to send out Umanita Nova in the post on September 14th this year.
 He was 63.

 A thousand anarchists flying red and black flags paraded through the streets of Carrara in his funeral cortege the following day.
 His favourite song Vieni o Maggio, written by the outstanding anarchist Pietro Gori, was sung over his grave.
 We'll miss you at those international meetings, Alfonso, we'll miss you very much.

-Anarchist Federation, edited by libcom
+Nick Heath, edited by libcom

 This obituart first appeared in Organise! magazine of the Anarchist Federation